-It's a whole new world out there!
+It's a whole new world!
 Different laws apply.

 Students in colleges and universities are considered adults, with privacy and confidentiality protections.
-College staff cannot talk with parents and guardians about a student’s academic activities as was typical in K-12.
+College staff cannot speak with parents and guardians about a student’s academic activities as was typical in grades K-12.

 College students must structure and plan their own study time; colleges do not arrange study periods or provide for time to do homework during classes.